dreibh/netperfmeter/README.md

 [QUIC](https://en.wikipedia.org/wiki/QUIC) uses built-in security based on Transport Layer Security&nbsp;(TLS).
 To use QUIC, it is therefore necessary to properly set up TLS first.
 Furthermore, NetPerfMeter has to be built with QUIC support.
 Currently, it supports [Linux Kernel QUIC](https://github.com/lxin/quic).

 * Install [Linux Kernel QUIC](https://github.com/lxin/quic) and load the QUIC kernel module.
+Also see the helper script [install-linux-quic](https://github.com/dreibh/netperfmeter/blob/master/src/install-linux-quic).

 * Build NetPerfMeter from sources (see [Build from Sources](#build-from-sources)).
 Make sure that Linux Kernel QUIC is detected during the CMake configuration!